Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- Bello (9-7) is going for his 10th victory when he gets the starting nod for the Red Sox in his 22nd start of the season.
-He has a 3.70 ERA in 119 1/3 innings pitched, with 100 strikeouts.
+- Sale (5-3) gets the starting nod for the Red Sox in his 15th start of the season.
+He has a 4.68 ERA in 73 2/3 innings pitched, with 90 strikeouts.

-- The righty last pitched on Friday against the New York Yankees, when he tossed six innings, allowing one earned run while giving up six hits.
+- In his last time out on Thursday against the Houston Astros, the lefty went five innings, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.